poloincognito/glcic/README.md

 # Presentation

-This project is based on the content of a computer vision course.
+This project is based on the content of a computer vision MOOC from Ecole Polytechnique that I followed on my own.
 As a final project, I try to re-implement the following paper from 2017:
 *Globally and Locally Consistent Image Completion*, http://dx.doi.org/10.1145/3072959.3073659

 *The following demo was extracted from the paper:*